Updated July 18, 2020

 Not all ice cream is created equal, however, and there are some key differences between gelato and American-style ice cream.
-So what makes gelato different?

 In Rome, I had lemon sorbetto served inside one of those huge lemons from Sorrento.
 They scoop out the inside and fill it with delicious lemony goodness, then freeze it.
 Heavenly.
 I’ve had this version in a few other places in Italy, as well.
 When I see it on the menu I always order it.
 I’m a bit obsessive that way.
 Once I find something I like, I just keep going back for more.

 After a few trips to Italy, I became more adventurous and began to try other traditional flavors: chocolate, vanilla, pistachio, strawberry, and coconut.
 There are endless flavor options for gelato – these are only a few.
 If you want to try some more exotic flavors check out what fabulous food writer David Lebovitz recommends.